kanasva/survey_form/README.md

-This is the survey form project for freecodecamp.org.
+This is the survey form project for Responsive Web Design Certification on FreeCodeCamp.org